Licensing Authority Bulletin Summer 2019

 - whether those who need help have access to it; advertising; and lotteries.

-The Committee’s call for evidence (opens in new tab) is open until 6 September 2019.
+The Committee’s call for evidence (PDF) (opens in new tab) is open until 6 September 2019.

 DCMS consultation on the minimum age for playing National Lottery games